gabbiurlaro/computational-intelligence-22-23/lab3/README.md

 We evolved two strategies:

-- `evolvable_strategies` is the one mentioned before, the parameter to evolve are:
+- `evolvable_strategy` is the one mentioned before, the parameter to evolve are:
   - `max_k`: a maximum amout of sticks
   - `turn_strategies`: when we turn strategies
-- `evolvable_random_strategies`: since the one before plays always the same, we introduced a bit of randomness in the play, resulting in slightly better result.
+- `evolvable_random_strategy`: since the one before plays always the same, we introduced a bit of randomness in the play, resulting in slightly better result.

+There was the idea to embed some kind of aggressive strategy in the evolved one, but we had the idea too late and it was difficult.
+In the next days we will provide an implementation.
+Our idea is to have a lot of players for a future use.